HrMilev/DesignPatterns-CSharp/Prototype/README.md

-# Prototype Pattern
+﻿# Prototype Pattern

-The Prototype pattern creates new objects by cloning one of a few stored prototypes.
+The Prototype pattern creates new objects by cloning one runtime.